eddiechu/Event-Log-Load-Test/README.md

 ![alt text](https://github.com/eddiechu/Event-Log-Load-Test/blob/main/eventlog2.gif?raw=true)

-If the log collector read Event Log, it may not able to catch all log when huge log generated and over Event Log max log size.
+If the log collector read Event Log, it may not able to catch all log when huge log generated.

-If the log collector work with EntryWrittenEventHandler, all log can be catched even over Event Log max log size.
+If the log collector work with EntryWrittenEventHandler, all log can be catched.

 You can try: